mullaasad5420c/newos/docs/dashboard/README.md

 **AI Impact on Build Reliability:**
 SAGE-AI can significantly enhance build system stability by:
 - **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
+- **Anomaly Detection:** Using machine learning to identify patterns in build logs that indicate potential issues.
-- **Predictive Analysis:** Using machine learning models to predict potential build failures based on code changes and historical data.
+- **Predictive Maintenance:** Anticipating build failures based on historical data and current changes, allowing for proactive fixes.
-- **Issue Triaging:** Automatically categorizing and prioritizing build failures to ensure timely resolution.

-**Build System Health:**
+**Assessment:**
-- **Successful Builds (Last 7 Days):** $(git log --since="7 days ago" --oneline | wc -l)
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last week indicate a stable build system.
+AI can help maintain this stability by predicting and preventing issues.

-  - This metric indicates the frequency of successful builds.
-A high number suggests stable builds.
-- **Build Fail
+###

 ---